marcorossi10/CarND-Behavioral-Cloning-P3/README.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road so that the the network could learn how to behave when the vehicle was getting closer to the road edges.

 For details about how I created the training data, see the next section.

+### Model Architecture and Training Strategy

+#### 1. Solution Design Approach

+The first architecture I implemented was resembling the same architecture (a modified LeNet) used in the previous project where I had to classify different traffic signs.
+I was curious to see how it would have behaved.

+After acquiring some data of center driving and running the simulator, the car was not able to keep the center of the road and was always driving on the right side of the track close to the road edge.
+So I tried to acquire data where the car was recovering from the right side of the road but this was not enough.

+Thus, I decided to implement the neural network proposed by the NVIDIA autonomous driving team adding a dropout layer to reduce overfitting.

+In order to gauge how well the model was working, I also split my image and steering angle data into a training and validation set.
+The results on training and validation data were good, leading to a small mean squared error loss (<0.009).

+The final step was to run the simulator to see how well the car was driving around track one.
+There were a few spots where the vehicle fell off the track especially on tight curves.
+Thus, I acquired more data in these "difficult" curves in order to teach to the neural network how to generete bigger steering angles for these situations.

+At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

+#### 2. Final Model Architecture

+The final model architecture is shown in the table in the previous section.

+#### 3. Creation of the Training Set & Training Process